Visualising the Attractor Landscape of Neural Cellular Automata: Methods

-The topological invariants of interest are primarily: \begin{itemize}[noitemsep] \item $H_0$: Connected components, isolated objects \item $H_1$: Rings / loops / cycles \item $H_2$: Voids \end{itemize} These features are found by iteratively constructing simplicial complexes with an increasing Euclidean distance $r$ (see figure \ref{fig:PH_explanation} for an example).
+These features are found by iteratively constructing simplicial complexes with an increasing Euclidean distance $r$ (see fig.\ \ref{fig:PH_explanation} for an example).
 For a complex created at radius $r$, a set amount of topological features are detected.
 These features appear at a given $r$ as components become connected, and disappear at a higher $r$ as features are merged or holes are filled.
 This continuous filtration is handled by the \texttt{ripser} library~\citep{ctralie2018ripser}, and gives us a persistence diagram.
 Significant features can be seen as any feature that persists for many radii.
 These can be seen in the diagram as any feature far off the diagonal.

 A high-dimensional manifold can be recognised with PH analysis by its Betti number\footnote{commonly denoted with $\beta_i$, we simply refer to the homology groups $H_i$ here to simplify the terminology}~\citep{carlsson2009topology}.
 For example, if counting one connected component and one void, these Betti numbers correspond to a sphere.
 If seeing two connected components and two voids, we might equally infer we are seeing two independent spheres.
 See table \ref{tab:betti} for example Betti numbers.